Magnetic field spreading from stellar and galactic dynamos into the exterior: Conclusions

 \section{Conclusions}

 We have studied the radial spreading of a dynamo-generated magnetic field into its electrically conducting surroundings.
-Unlike conventional dynamo theory, where the exterior field is assumed to be a current-free potential field, ours has electric currents and is only approximately force-free.
-As already reported by \cite{Ghosh+25}, the quadrupolar field has a toroidal component, that decays with radial distance only like $r^{-2}$, which is slower than the $r^{-3}$ decay of the poloidal component for the dipolar configuration in the far-field of the dynamo.
-We are not aware of earlier reports of such a slow radial magnetic field decay.
+Unlike in conventional dynamo theory, where the exterior field is assumed to be a current-free potential field, our solution contains electric currents and is only approximately force-free.
+As already reported by \cite{Ghosh+25}, the quadrupolar field has a toroidal component that decays with radius as $r^{-2}$, which is slower than the $r^{-3}$ decay of the dipolar poloidal component in the far field of the dynamo.
+To the best of our knowledge, such a slow radial magnetic field decay has not been reported previously.

-An important difference compared to earlier work on force-free magnetic fields in the dynamo exterior, lies in the fact that we study the time-dependent case with direct numerical simulations, where a nearly force-free field is only gradually building up in an electrically conducting environment.
-As far as the formulation of the effective boundary condition of the dynamo is concerned, which was the main purpose of considering force-free exteriors \citep{Bonanno16, Bonanno+DelSordo17}, the limited time available in establishing the exterior field may not be very important on such short length scales.
-However, the slower radial decay and the sharp exponential fall-off marking the end of the magnetosphere may be of observational interest \citep{Ghosh+25} and might be tested with the new generation of radio observatories \citep[e.g.,][]{2022MNRAS.515.1158G}.
-This feature could be used to distinguish the field from a dipolar one, on the one hand, and from one governed by a wind, on the other.
-Such winds have indeed frequently been discussed in simulations \citep{Aramburo2021, Aramburo2022, bondarenko2022account}, including cases with a dynamo coupled either an imposed wind \citep{BDMSST93} or to a dynamically sustained one \citep{Perri+21, JB21}.
+An important difference from earlier work on force-free magnetic fields in dynamo exteriors is that we study the time-dependent case using direct numerical simulations, in which a nearly force-free field builds up gradually in an electrically conducting medium.
+As far as the formulation of the effective boundary conditions of the dynamo is concerned, which was the main purpose of considering force-free exteriors \citep{Bonanno16, Bonanno+DelSordo17}, the finite time required to establish the exterior field may not be critical on such short length scales.
+However, the slower radial decay and the sharp exponential falloff marking the edge of the magnetosphere may be of observational interest \citep{Ghosh+25} and could be tested with the new generation of radio observatories \citep[e.g.,][]{2022MNRAS.515.1158G}.
+This feature may help distinguish such fields from dipolar configurations on the one hand and from wind-governed ones on the other.
+Galactic winds have indeed frequently been studied in simulations \citep{Aramburo2021, Aramburo2022, bondarenko2022account}, including cases in which a dynamo is coupled either to an imposed wind \citep{BDMSST93} or to a dynamically sustained one \citep{Perri+21, JB21}.